maciejs20/ContainerWkshp/README.md

 version 1.5

-*This document is created for gitpages and the links does not work on github directly.
+**This document is created for gitpages and the links does not work on github directly.
+Use directories instead!**

 ## Agenda
 **Day One**